Hahm Eun-jung: Cultural impact

 Eun-jung rose to prominence not only through her acting but also through her widespread popularity on Cyworld pages, an early social media platform, where she frequently topped the most-visited and popular pages with hundreds of thousands of weekly views.
 Hahm's successful musical and acting career secured her numerous brand endorsements across South Korea.

 In addition to her commercial success, Eun-jung served as an ambassador for various organizations in South Korea and abroad.
 At 17, she was appointed by the Ministry Of Agriculture, Food and Rural Affairs as a public relations ambassador.
 Her international representation includes attending the "Korea-Brunei 30th year Relations Ceremony", where she met with government officials and dined formally with the country's Prime Minister.

 In 2022, Hahm was awarded the Korea-China Culture Exchange Award Grand Prize at the 2022 World Creators Awards for her channel on Bilibili, one of the major Chinese streaming platforms, which garnered nearly 200,000 subscribers and 10 million views.

+Fashion

+In 2010, T-ara was selected as the first exclusive models for Look Optical.
+The following year, Eunjung starred in individual commercials and promotional campaigns, sparking a surge in demand for the eyewear she wore, later dubbed "Eunjung's Glasses", with 10,000 units sold.
+The flagship Look Optical store achieved an average monthly revenue exceeding 300 million won, while the other 44 outlets averaged 70 million won per month.
+This remarkable success became a case study for business scholars, highlighting how leveraging idols’ images could redefine public perceptions of eyeglasses and drive market expansion.